NathanKell/UADRealism/README.md

 Realism modding for Ultimate Admiral: Dreadnoughts - coming soon, this is about TAF.

 ### TAF Changelog
+* 3.16.5 - Support enforcing max speed limits (set the multiplier in the shiptype or hull to negative)
 * 3.16.4 - Default peace changes to off.
 Add RandPart dumping for hulls in constructor.
 Add support for ai_min_caliber_.
 Update to UAD 1.6.1.2.
 * 3.16.3 - Fix peace VP difference param typo.
 Default white peace param to off.
 Update to UAD 1.6.1.1 Optx2
 * 3.16.2 - Support overriding tech group sprites too.
 Make scrapping occur once per nation per turn, not all nations at once, for performance (controllable with param).
 Don't scrap during campaign generation.
 Update for UAD 1.6.0.9Optx3.